 One day he didn’t latch the gate properly and the horse ran away.
 “Oh no!
-That is terrible news!” his neighbours cried.
-“Such bad luck!”
+This is terrible news!” his neighbours cried.
+“Such terrible misfortune!”
 “Maybe,” the farmer replied.

 A few days later the horse returned, bringing with it six wild horses.
 “How fantastic!
 You are so lucky,” his neighbours told him.
+“Now you will be rich!”
 “Maybe,” the farmer replied.

-The following week the farmer’s son was breaking-in one of the wild horses when it threw him to the ground, breaking his leg.
+The following week the farmer’s son was breaking-in one of the wild horses when it kicked out and broke his leg.
 “Oh no!” the neighbours cried.
 “Such bad luck, all over again!”
 “Maybe,” the farmer replied.

-But the Taoist Farmer shows that we can never truly know how a situation is going to turn out.
-There are no intrinsic ‘opportunities’ or ‘threats’ — there is only what happens and how we choose to respond.
+The fact is, there are no intrinsic ‘opportunities’ or ‘threats’: there is only what has happened and how we choose to respond.

-Are you facing a crisis at the moment?
+Are you facing a ‘disaster’ at the moment?
 How might you turn it into an opportunity?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.